-Mary Hamilton left home in her brother’s clothes, assumed the name Charles Hamilton and took up an apprenticeship with a physician.
-Hamilton eventually opened up his own practice and married Mary Price.
-In the months following their marriage, Mary Price declared that she had been deceived and that not only was Charles Hamilton actually Mary Hamilton but that he or she had married fourteen other women.
+Mary Hamilton left her home in Scotland wearing her brother’s clothes at age fourteen, assumed the name Charles Hamilton, and took up an apprenticeship with a physician.
+In 1746, Charles Hamilton opened up his own practice and married Mary Price in Wells, England.
+In the months following their marriage, Mary Price declared that she had been deceived and that Charles Hamilton was actually Mary Hamilton.

-The case went to trial and made headlines, sparking controversy over the nature of the crime.
-Specifically, what constituted polygamy, and was it still polygamy if the relationship was between women?
+The case went to trial and made headlines.
+Newspapers reported that Hamilton had married fourteen other women, though it is unclear if this was true as Hamilton was only prosecuted for deceiving Mary Price.
+There was much controversy over the nature of the crime.
+Specifically, what was the charge, what constituted polygamy, and was it still polygamy if the relationship was between women?

 By 1752, Hamilton may have ended up in Philadelphia, working as a doctor.
 Detained for fraud after having been discovered to be a woman, Hamilton was soon released because no one came forward with accusations.